robmanganelly/coderesbackend/README.md

 ## Docker Section

 If you prefer to use a [dockerized](https://docs.docker.com/ "Docker Official Documentation") version of this server, please refer to [the docker hub image](https://hub.docker.com/repository/docker/robmanganelly/code-tricks "https://hub.docker.com/r/robmanganelly/code-tricks").
-The dockerized version is intended only for __production__ server, and you can use it with your own cluster and keys by passing the [environment variables](#environment) while running
+The dockerized __"latest"__ version is intended only for __production__ server, and you can use it with your own cluster and keys by passing the [environment variables](#environment) while running

 To use the dockerized version locally:

     docker login -u _your_username_ -p _your_pass
-    docker run -e "all_variables_here, comma separated" -dp 3000:3000 --name code-tricks robmanganelly/code-tricks docker-compose up -d
+    docker run -e "all_variables_here, comma separated" -dp 3000:3000 --name code-tricks robmanganelly/code-tricks

 You must login for getting access to the repository, also, if you fail passing the environment variables the server will __not__ run. the `--name` option is optional but can help you on further calls to `run` for running a dev server locally you just need to run:

     docker login -u _your_username_ -p _your_pass
-    docker pull robmanganelly/code-tricks
+    docker pull robmanganelly/code-tricks:dev
     docker-compose up

-note that this version __should not__ be used on production.
+note that the __robmanganelly/code-tricks:dev__ version __should not__ be used on production.

 ---